 32 Id., Preamble v.
 Article 9 (1) covers accessibility and provides "States Parties shall take appropriate measures to ensure to persons with disabilities access, on an equal basis with others, to the physical environment, to transportation... and to other facilities and services open or provided to the public, both in urban and in rural areas.

-recognizes the diversity of persons with disabilities33 and emphasizes the need to include gender perspective in all attempts to improve the lives and protect the rights of persons with disabilities.34 As mentioned, the U.S. influenced the creation of CRPD and signed it in 2009, but has not ratified it.
+These measures, which shall include the identification and elimination of obstacles and barriers to accessibility." to Buildings, roads, transportation and other indoor and outdoor facilities, including schools, housing, medical facilities recognizes the diversity of persons with disabilities33 and emphasizes the need to include gender perspective in all attempts to improve the lives and protect the rights of persons with disabilities.34 As mentioned, the U.S. influenced the creation of CRPD and signed it in 2009, but has not ratified it.